- Code LAWS8220

 Requisite and Incompatibility

-The prescribed text for this course is Seddon, N, Government Contracts: Federal, State and Local (5th ed 2013, The Federation Press).
-This book is available through Nick Seddon at a 20 per cent discount.
-Please contact Nick Seddon by email well before the intensive to purchase a copy.
+The prescribed text for this course is Seddon, N, Government Contracts: Federal, State and Local, (6th ed 2018, The Federation Press).

 Students must rely on the approved Class Summary which will be posted to the Programs and Courses site approximately 2 weeks prior to the commencement of the course.